Unable to remove inaccessible datastore from vCenter server

 Cause

-This issue can be caused due to multiple reasons -
+This issue can be due to any of the following:

 • The underlying storage device or LUN associated with the datastore may have been removed, decommissioned, or failed without proper cleanup.